tensorpack/tensorpack/docs/tutorial/extend/callback.md

 * Access tensors / ops (details mentioned above):
 	* For existing tensors/ops created in the tower, access them through [self.trainer.towers](../../modules/train.html#tensorpack.train.TowerTrainer.towers).
 	* Extra tensors/ops have to be created in `_setup_graph` callback method.
+* Access the current graph and session by `self.trainer.graph` and `self.trainer.sess`.
 * Write stuff to the monitor backend, by `self.trainer.monitors.put_xxx`.
   The monitors might direct your events to TensorFlow events file, JSON file, stdout, etc.
   You can access history monitor data as well.
 See the docs for [Monitors](../../modules/callbacks.html#tensorpack.callbacks.Monitors)